Interacting Regional Policies in Containing a Disease: Theorem Details and Proofs

 \subsubsection{Leakage in the Quarantine}

 Next we turn to the case of in which there is some leakage in the quarantine, which may come for a variety of reasons.
-The policymaker may have measurement error in knowing the network structure of the network and who should be quarantined.
-Second, and distinctly, the policymaker may be unable to control some nodes or interactions.
-Third, the network may leak across jurisdictions and some nodes within distance $k$ of $i_0$ may be outside of the policymaker's jurisdiction.
+First, the policymaker may have measurement error in knowledge of the network structure and thus who should be quarantined.
+Second, and distinctly, lockdowns are imperfect, and some transmission still happens.
+Third, the network may cross jurisdictional borders and some nodes within distance $k(n)$ of $i_0$ may be outside of the policymaker's jurisdiction.

 To keep the analysis uncluttered, we assume no detection delay, but the arguments extend directly to the delay case with the appropriate buffer.